Skip to main content

 const signature = sign(toSign.endCell().hash(), walletKeyPair.secretKey); // get the hash of our message to wallet smart contract and sign it to get signature

-storeUint(0b10, 2). // indicate that it is an incoming external transaction
+.storeUint(0b10, 2) // indicate that it is an incoming external message

 console.log(external.toBoc().toString('base64'));